ZeusOfTheCrows/Lua-Vita-Tester/README.md

-# Zeus' Enhanced Vita Snooper†
+# Zeus' Enhanced Vita Snooper

 A simple homebrew for testing the input data on the PS Vita™ made on [Lua Player Plus Vita](https://github.com/Rinnegatamante/lpp-vita)